mikeeq/mbp-fedora-kernel/README.md

 - TouchID - (@MCMrARM is working on it - https://github.com/Dunedan/mbp-2016-linux/issues/71#issuecomment-528545490)
 - Audio
-  - Microphone (it's recognized with new apple t2 sound driver, but there is a low mic volume amp)
+  - Internal Microphone (it's recognized with new apple t2 sound driver, but there is a low mic volume amp)

+### Partially working

+- Suspend - really unstable, I recommend disabling it.
+If you would stuck in sleep mode, try to keep pressing power off button for a while to force poweroff and then turn on the Macbook.
+- Touch Bar, if you encounter any issues, I recommend reboot to MacOS/Windows to initialize TouchBar and then back to Linux - it should fix the problem.

 ### Working with upstream stable kernel 6.0